 With respect to certain non-corporate U.S. Holders, including individual U.S. Holders, dividends may constitute "qualified dividend income" eligible to be taxed at the preferential rate applicable to capital gains, provided that (1) our common shares are readily tradable on an established securities market in the United States, or we are eligible for the benefits of a qualifying income tax treaty with the United States that includes an exchange of information program, (2) we are neither a PFIC nor treated as such with respect to you (as discussed below) for the taxable year in which the dividend is paid or the preceding taxable year and (3) certain holding period requirements are met.
 Under U.S. Internal Revenue Service authority, common shares are considered for the purpose of clause (1) above to be readily tradable on an established securities market in the United States if they are listed on the NASDAQ Global Select Market, as are our common shares.
-There can be no assurance our common shares will continue to be readily tradable on an established securities market in later years.
-Consequently, there can be no assurance dividends paid on our common shares will continue to qualify for the reduced tax rates.
+There can be no assurance our common shares will continue to pualify for the reduced tax rates.
 If we are treated as a "resident enterprise" for PRC tax purposes under the EIT Law (see "Item 10.
 Additional Information - E. Taxation - PRC Taxation"), we may be eligible for the benefits of the income tax treaty between the United States and the PRC.
 You should consult your tax advisors regarding the availability of the lower capital gains rate applicable to qualified dividend income for dividends paid with respect to our common shares.